truemrwalker/wblwrld3/serverside/README.md

 Instructions on how to create an ID and secret for applications using Google's login service can be found here: https://developers.google.com/identity/sign-in/web/devconsole-project

-Additionally, the "Google+ (login) API" has to be *enabled* in Google's application console and the correct callback URLs have to be configured.
+Additionally, the "Google (login) API" has to be *enabled* in Google's application console and the correct callback URLs have to be configured.
 For example:

 * ``` https://localhost:7443/auth/google/callback ```